tensorland/modelbox/README.md

 # AI Model Operations and Metadata Management Service

-ModelBox is an AI models and metadata management service.
-It can integrate with ML frameworks and other ML Operations systems to log and mine metadata, events and metrics related to Experiments, Models and Checkpoints.
-ModelBox integrates with a variety of storage platforms and provides a GRPC API which enables polyglot SDKs in Python, C++, Go, Rust, etc, to log metadata, metrics and integrate with inference services.
+ModelBox is an AI model and experiment metadata management service.
+It can integrate with ML frameworks and other services to log and mine metadata, events and metrics related to Experiments, Models and Checkpoints.

+It integrates with various datastores and blob stores for metadata, metrics and artifact stores.
 The service is very extensible, interfaces can be extended to support more storage services and metadata can be exported and watched by other systems to help with compliance, access control, auditing and deployment of models.

 ## Features
 #### Experiment Metadata and Metrics Logging